Nikoteenie/javascript-notes/README.md

  5. Right click and click Inspect on the webpage and view the console tab

- 6. You now can now view the various outputs of the .js files
+ 6. You can now view the various outputs of the .js files

  7. Now simultaneously view the webpage and the .js files for the full experience!